 In later years, Mallinckrodt was supposed to sample stacks at least once a year, but it was not being done (MCW 1955d).
 Weinstein (1958) reported on an air sampling study that AEC-HASL did of stack and environs (outside) air at various sites, including Mallinckrodt, in November 1949.
 They did not take any stack samples at Mallinckrodt, but Weinstein indicated that previous data implied a probable average rate of emission of uranium from the Mallinckrodt stack(s) of about 0.011 g/sec, with a flow rate of about 20,000 cfm.
 About 52 tons of uranium as metal was estimated to have been discharged in the stack effluents since the beginning of operation.
 While nearly every reported (outside) concentration at Mallinckrodt was below maximum permissible levels, it was observed that "1000 feet would circumscribe the MAC" level (out from the plants), i.e., within a few hundred feet of the plant(s) the MAC might be exceeded.
-The MAC given in the version of 10 CFR 20 in force at the time was 1.7 \times 10-12 μ Ci/ml air for continuous exposure, or 2.5 μ g/m3, which presumably was the "public" MAC and not the occupational MAC.
+The MAC given in the version of 10 CFR 20 in force at the time was 1.7 × 10-12 μCi/ml air for continuous exposure, or 2.5 μg/m3, which presumably was the "public" MAC and not the occupational MAC.
 This would help explain the somewhat elevated weighted average concentrations even for workers who did not enter production areas.

-Based on the information in the references cited in this and previous sections, Table 18 was set up to help dose reconstructors interpret claimant submissions and the Mallinckrodt records.
-Table 18 lists job titles obtained from AEC and Mallinckrodt reports and from film badge and urinalysis records; in addition, it gives a geometry factor set appropriate for each job title (for later use as described in Section 7).
+Table A-18 lists job titles obtained from AEC and Mallinckrodt reports and from film badge and urinalysis records; in addition, it gives a geometry factor set appropriate for each job title (for later use as described in Section 7), which have likely been superseded by project guidance.
+Because the tables include information of interest for comparisons, they have been retained.

-Table 18 is to be used with Tables 19 through 22 and later tables to help determine the exposure to an individual worker when bioassay data for the worker is missing or is conflicting and when comparable worker bioassay data (see Section 6) is insufficient.
-Tables 19 through 22 were derived from condensing Tables 12 through 16 and from other sources; the data they contain thus represents average daily weighted air concentrations in nearly all cases.
+Table A-18 was prepared to be used with Tables A-19 through A-22 and later tables to help determine the exposure to an individual worker when bioassay data for the worker was missing or was conflicting and when comparable worker bioassay data (see Section 6) was insufficient.
+Tables A-19 through A-22 were derived from condensing information in Tables A-12 through A-16 and from other sources; the data they contain thus represents average daily weighted air concentrations in nearly all cases.
 Additional data for individual sampling and laboratory operations is given in Section 5.2.4.
 All of the data in the tables mentioned are based on a natural uranium mixture, with the exception of thorium processing, as discussed below.